 When you break that down further you find very muted colors like watery blue, buttery yellow, and LOTS of different greens, with accents of warm grey.

-I think one of the things I actually love most about so much of this look is that it’s not at all fussy!
+One of the things I love most about so much of this look is that it’s not at all fussy!

 You can look through most of these interior design pictures and right away you realize that you could probably thrift every single item in them.
 Everything feels very reasonable and that is so refreshing!

-Another interior design element I’m seeing used a lot within cottagecore is shelving.
+Another interior design element I see used a lot within cottagecore is shelving.
 We’re talking shelves all the way up to the ceiling and even wrapping around the ceiling.

 Cottagecore Textiles: